kr15h/tundra-stylus/docs/PCB_PRODUCTION.md

 # PCB Production

-An essential component of the Tundra Stylus is its button board with 4 buttons.
+An essential component of the Tundra Stylus is its button board with 4 tactile switches.

 ![Tundra Stylus PCB](../media/stylus_open.jpg)